 - Identity and Access Management

 - Security Crisis and Incident Response

 Early detection and timely prevention of cyber-attacks can only be done with the help of investments in the right tools and qualified and experienced experts.
 IATA’s Aviation Cyber Security Toolkit followed by a series of workshops on the subject.
 IATA also supports airlines through the Civil Aviation Cybersecurity Action Plan.

-As an elevated risk, cyber security challenge is on the entire aviation industry’s agenda.
+As an elevated risk, a cybersecurity challenge is on the entire aviation industry’s agenda.
 Given the wide network of supply chain and the impact on customer engagement due to a cyber-attack, airlines and airports need to invest in refining their existing strategy to deal with cyber threats.
-While building on the efforts made thus far, the stakeholders would do well to consider key recommendations made by experts and agencies worldwide to strengthen the mandate of cyber security.
+While building on the efforts made thus far, the stakeholders would do well to consider key recommendations made by experts and agencies worldwide to strengthen the mandate of cybersecurity.